bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 1. Jyoti to bring the CM topic again in the PO Sync, action item from Oct 9th meeting

 - Discsuss API topics - When can we reach out to exrernal
+   - Firewalls rule changing - IStore Request
+   - DNS are changing
+   - Network security policies has to be updated
+      - Patrick and Richard are working on this
+      - Jyoti to Create a ticket and assign it to Patrick and Richard, check with Richard A
+      - Create some space in the release planing and update in tri weekly
+   - #5652 - Entity to target the work for Dec 17.
+Linda and Sienna to look into this
+   - #5591 - Melissa to work with Sumesh on getting the details.

 ----
 Dec 4, 2021